gunnmgirl/to-do-app/README.md

 # To Do App

-Simple app where you can create to do lists and add tasks to a specific list.
+Simple app where you can create lists and add tasks to a specific list.

 ![Screenshot](docs/images/screenshot.png)